If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Soft-bristled toothbrush

-4. Rinse and dry: Rinse the mouthguard under cool water and let it air dry.
+4. Rinse and dry: Rinse thoroughly with cool water and let it air dry completely on a clean towel.

 With Soap and Water